Quick Answer

 If all three conditions are met, the CDB is automatically added to your monthly CCB payment.
 No separate application form is required.

-The Disability Tax Credit is the gateway benefit.
-Once a child is approved for the DTC, several other federal and provincial benefits become accessible:
+The Disability Tax Credit is an eligibility requirement for the CDB.
+Once a child is approved for the DTC, several other federal and provincial benefits may become accessible when program rules are met:

 - Child Disability Benefit (this page)